Adolfo Ruiz Cortines: Overview

 Another primary goal of his government was to improve the health of men and women in Mexico.
 Therefore, he fought malnutrition among children and promoted an immunization campaign.
 Ruiz Cortines turned his attention to social problems and imposed an era of austerity on the Mexican government.

 Ruiz Cortines's government decided to reduce public spending, to consolidate public finances and fight inflation.
 These policies led to macroeconomic stability, and contributed to the Mexican economy high growth rates during the 1950s.
 For first time in many years the Mexican government generated a budget surplus.
 However, following Ruiz Cortines's 1953 suspension of all government contracts, construction companies were weakened, the national output fell, the foreign trade deficit rose by a third, and almost all employers announced layoffs.
 He chose to shift away from austerity and reoriented his policy towards boosting production, and announced a record $400 million spending plan to pump into public works projects.
-In April 1954, in the so-called "crisis de la Semana Santa", he had to devaluate the peso from $8.65 per dollar to $12.50 per dollar.
+In April 1954, in what was known as the crisis de la Semana Santa ("Holy Week crisis"), he had to devaluate the peso from $8.65 per dollar to $12.50 per dollar.
 Despite the devaluation, in 1955, Mexico's dollar reserves were roughly equivalent to $305 million, the highest since he took office.
 In December 1955, in a push for a balanced budget, Ruiz Cortines announced the next year's budget, 6,696,374,000 pesos ($535,709,920 in 1955), which was an increase from the previous year, but was still considered somewhat conservative given Mexico's rapidly growing economy.

 By the end of his term in 1958, he had faced three social-political conflicts with peasants, teachers and the labor union of the railroad workers.

 Mexico's real national income had increased 7% halfway through 1954, and 10% halfway through 1955.
 In 1954, Mexico's electric power output increased 10%, manufacturing increased 9.8%, and crude-oil production increased 15%.
 By 1955, Mexico's crop, coffee, and cotton production and yield had increased 20% since the start of Ruiz Cortines's term, at that point an all-time high for Mexico.